 Keeping a car well maintained is challenging, there's no question about that.
 It is especially true when it comes to dealing with leaks.
 Sometimes, a leak that is not immediately fixed can lead to catastrophic results.
-Other times, the 'leak' that you're freaking out about might not be a leak at all; could just be harmless condensation that leads to water dripping underneath your car.
+Other times, the 'leak' that you're freaking out about might not be a leak at all but just harmless condensation and water dripping under the car.

-First and foremost, what is an automotive differential?
-It is what allows your car tyres to rotate at different speeds, especially around corners.
+Let’s address this obvious question first.
+An automotive differential is what allows your car’s tyres to rotate at different speeds, especially around corners.

-See, if your wheels were to rotate at the exact same speeds when you turn a corner, you'd lose traction.
-That's because the inner wheel has to travel a shorter distance than the outer wheel.
+You see, if your wheels all rotated at the same speeds when you turn a corner, you'd lose traction.
+That's because the inner wheel must travel a shorter distance than the outer wheel.
 Without enough traction, you'd end up damaging your tyres, the handling would become unstable, and you could put too much strain on your drivetrain.
-All of these aren't good.
+All these are not good for your car.

 To deal with this problem, engineers created the automotive differential.
-To put it simply, inside the differential are a bunch of gears that help the inner and outer wheels rotate at the right speeds, allowing you to handle corners successfully.
+Simply put, inside the differential are a bunch of gears designed to help the inner and outer wheels rotate at the right speeds, allowing you to handle corners successfully.

 As you might have guessed, just like anything else in your car with gears and moving parts, there are oils or fluids involved.

 Differential oil or fluid keeps all those moving parts lubricated.
 This oil tends to be thicker than the engine oil that you might deal with more regularly.
-That's because differential oil is designed to perform well under high pressure and not in high temperatures like engine oils do.
+That's because differential oil is designed to perform well under high pressure and not in high temperatures like in the case of engine oils.

-Despite being thicker, differential oils and liquids can sometimes leak out, or other things like water can leak into it.
-Either situation is bad news.
+Despite this thickness, differential oils and liquids can sometimes leak out, and when that happens, it’s clearly bad news.

 How to spot differential leaks